How to Diagnose Early Ectopic Pregnancy Symptoms?Fertility Treatment

 In a normal pregnancy, one of the ovaries releases an egg into the fallopian tube, and when sperm fertilizes the egg, it moves to the uterus to grow inside it for nine months.
 If the fallopian tubes are damaged or obstructed, the fertilized egg (zygote) cannot enter the uterus, and ectopic pregnancy -also called extrauterine and tubal pregnancy- happens.

 Because of the dangers of this type of failed pregnancy, early detection and treatment are significant.
 If an ectopic pregnancy is not treated on time, the fallopian tube ruptures as the fetus grows, leading to severe abdominal pain and bleeding.
 This pregnancy can cause permanent damage to the fallopian tube or even the mother's death.
 Unfortunately, there is no way to transfer the fetus from the fallopian tube to the uterus, so the only solution to this problem is abortion through a medicine called methotrexate or a surgical procedure.

 Ectopic Pregnancy Symptoms

 For the first few weeks, there will be no evident symptoms to warn you about ectopic pregnancy.
-However, contact your doctor if you notice the following symptoms on the 6th to 8th week of pregnancy.
+However, contact your doctor if you notice the following symptoms during pregnancy's 6th to 8th week.

 - Severe vaginal bleeding.
 In this condition, the blood is either red or brown (like the color of dried blood);